mallapurbharat/cardano-tx-sample/README.md

+## NOTE: I've re-arranged the structure of the repo to better reflect the ORDER of various exercises and steps in a more logical manner.
+Please read below.

 # cardano-tx-sample
 This github project will try to add interesting samples for cardano transactions using the cardano-cli. each sample will have it's own folder and readme detailing the commands.

  - 0_installation - Deals with compilation and installation of cardano-node in various environments for legacy, preview and preprod networks.
  - 1_native_exercises - Deals with various step-by-step exercises meant to make you go.